sajmoni/make-js-lib/README.md

 _Usage with `npx` ensures that you are always using the latest version_

+`make-js-lib` will do the following:

-`make-js-lib` will create a new folder with the same name as your `<library-name>`.
-Then it will copy all template files to that folder and install the dependencies.
+ - Create a new folder called `<library-name>`
+ - Copy all template files to that folder
+ - Install the dependencies

 ### Before you start